konflux-ci/build-definitions/task/sast-coverity-check/0.3/README.md

 | RECORD_EXCLUDED           | If set to `true`, excluded findings will be written to a file named `excluded-findings.json` for auditing purposes.                   | false                     | no       |
 |image-digest|Digest of the image to which the scan results should be associated.||true|
 |image-url|URL of the image to which the scan results should be associated.||true|

+For path exclusions defined in the known-false-positives (KFP) repo to be applied to scan results, the component name should match the respective directory in KFP.
+By default this is sourced from the `"appstudio.openshift.io/component"` label, but the `PROJECT_NAME` parameter can be used to override this.

 ## Results:

 | name              | description              |